EnvisionDoc/device_connection_en/howto/asset_tree/managing_assettree.md

 ### Deleting an Asset

 Click the |delete| button next to an asset to delete it.
-Before deleting an asset, make sure it does not contain any asset bound to it.
+If this asset has sub-nodes, you must select **Remove all the sub-nodes under this asset** to delete it.

 .. |delete| image:: ../../media/button_delete_asset.png